Wrong Practices Teachers Make Unconsciously

-Ben likes to express his own taste whenever they do activities in their art class.
-Ben has his own ways of expressing his emotions through painting.
+Ben likes to express his taste whenever they do activities in their art class.
+Ben has his ways of expressing his emotions through painting.
 When we direct students to the outcome we set for them, we aren’t encouraging them.
-Remember, each of your students is unique and has his/her own way of thinking.
+Remember, each of your students is unique and has his/her way of thinking.
 Each of these students differs in thoughts.

 Too little trust

 Students need to be trusted.
-As much as we would like to create a learning direction for our students, but having too little trust to their strengths and contributions in the class can make learning uninteresting for them.
+As much as we would like to create a learning direction for our students, but having too little trust in their strengths and contributions in the class can make learning uninteresting for them.
 Further, learning is not unidirectional.